-When I decided to write about fireflies, I thought I would write a short, inspiring, little article about how these magical insects light up summer nights.
-But like many subjects in environmental landscaping, it didn’t turn out to be that simple, so I would like to share what I have learned about these fascinating creatures.
+When I decided to write about fireflies, I thought I would write a short, little article about how these magical insects light up summer nights.
+But like many subjects in environmental landscaping, it didn’t turn out to be that simple!
+Let me share what I learned about these fascinating creatures.

 Fireflies in Pennsylvania

 I was surprized to discover that the lightning bug is the state insect of Pennsylvania.
 And we have a group of students from Highland Park Elementary School in Upper Darby to thank for that!
 In 1974, these students discovered that there was a specific species of firefly called Photuris pennsylvanica.
 No other state had named a firefly as its state insect, so the students started a campaign which included letter writing, petitions, and bumper stickers.
 Eventually, their bill was signed into law, and now Photuris pennsylvanica is the Pennsylvania State Insect.
 Way to go Highland Park Elementary!

 I also found out some other interesting information about fireflies.
 Fireflies can glow in every phase of life; egg, larva, pupa, and adult.
 In our area, the life cycle of a firefly is one to three years.
 A few days after mating, the female firefly lays her eggs on the ground, which hatch in several weeks.
 The lightning bug larvae, sometimes called glowworms, then overwinter in the soil, or hidden in leaf litter.
 Firefly larvae are predatory, meaning they eat other larvae, worms, and snails.
 This is important because predatory insects keep other insect populations under control.
 Sometime in late spring, the larvae pupate, and then emerge into adults.
 Adults live for several weeks, enchanting us by lighting up our summer nights.